awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 To work with CloudWatch Logs, configure your RDS for PostgreSQL DB instance to publish log data to a log group\.

 **Note**
-Publishing log files to CloudWatch Logs is supported only for PostgreSQL versions 9\.6\.6 and later and 10\.4 and later\.
+Publishing log files to CloudWatch Logs is supported for PostgreSQL version 9\.6\.6 and higher, PostgreSQL 10\.4 and higher, and for all higher releases\.

 You can publish the following log types to CloudWatch Logs for RDS for PostgreSQL:
 + Postgresql log